-Congratulations if you have just decided to start an exercise program, or if you are returning to exercise after a long hiatus!
-To help you ease into improved fitness with a low risk of injury, think "FIT" to create a plan that helps you get there safely.
+Congratulations if you have just decided to start an exercise program, or if you are getting back into working out after a long layoff!
+To help you ease into improved fitness with a low risk of injury, think "FIT" for a get back in shape workout plan.

 Work up to 6 days per week of activity over the course of 6 months.

 You can also use your heart rate as a measure of exercise intensity.
-If you have taken a stress test or exercise test, then use your measured maximal heart rate for determining a moderate intensity range (about 50% - 70% of maximal heart rate).
+If you have taken a stress test or exercise test, then use your measured maximal heart rate for determining a moderate intensity range (about 50 - 70% of maximal heart rate).
 If you cannot measure your true maximal heart rate, then you can use an old rule of thumb to estimate it: 220 - your age in years.
-For instance, a 50 year old would use 170 beats per minute (BPM) as their estimated maximal heart rate, with a goal exercising at 85 - 120 BPM for moderate intensity.
+For instance, a 50 year old would use 170 beats per minute (BPM) as their estimated maximal heart rate, with a goal of exercising at 85 - 120 BPM for moderate intensity.

 Over the course of a few weeks, you can increase your frequency to 5 days a week.
 Perhaps you find that over time, you can manage to get two, 10-minute walks completed in a day.
 Hopefully, over the course of six months, you can work up to three, 10-minute walks, at least 5 days a week.
-Moderate intensity exercise performed for 150 minutes per week (30 minutes/day x 5 days/week) is the goal for reduced risk of diabetes and heart disease as well as improved management of those diseases.
+Moderate intensity exercise performed for 150 minutes per week (30 minutes/day x 5 days/week) is the goal for reduced risk and improved management of diabetes and heart disease.

 As a general rule, increase time by about 5 minute increments to help reduce risk of injury.